voxpupuli/puppet-hiera/README.md

 ## Usage

 ## Reference
-This module will also allow you to configure different options for logger and merge_behaviour.
-The default behaviour is to set logger to console and merge behaviour to native.
+This module will also allow you to configure different options for logger and merge_behavior.
+The default behavior is to set logger to console and merge behavior to native.

 For details and valid options see [Configuring Hiera](https://docs.puppetlabs.com/hiera/1/configuring.html#global-settings).